-The person-level weight for Panel 27 was developed by using the 2022 Round 1 person-level weight as a "base" weight.
-The Round 1 weights incorporated the following components: the original household probability of selection for the NHIS and for the NHIS subsample reserved for the MEPS, an adjustment for NHIS nonresponse, the probability of selection for the MEPS from the NHIS, an adjustment for nonresponse at the DU level for Round 1, and raking to control figures at the person level obtained from the March CPS of the corresponding year.
-For Key, in-scope members who joined an RU after Round 1, the Round 1 DU weight served as a base weight.
+The person-level weight for MEPS Panel 27 was developed using the 2022 MEPS Round 1 person-level weight as a "base" weight.
+The Round 1 weights incorporated the following components: the original household probability of selection for the NHIS adjusted to reflect the NHIS subsample reserved for MEPS, an adjustment for NHIS nonresponse, the probability of selection for MEPS from the NHIS, an adjustment for nonresponse at the dwelling unit level for Round 1, and raking to control figures at the person level obtained from the March CPS of 2022.
+For Key, in-scope members who joined an RU after Round 1, the Round 1 DU weight served as a "base" weight.

-The weighting process also included an adjustment for nonresponse over the remaining data collection rounds in 2022 as well as raking to the same population control figures for December 2022 that were used for the Panel 24 and Panel 26 weights for Key, responding persons in scope on December 31, 2022.
+The weighting process also included an adjustment for nonresponse over the remaining data collection rounds in 2022 as well as raking to the same population control figures for December 2022 used for the Panel 24 and Panel 26 weights for Key, responding persons in scope on December 31, 2022.
 The same six variables used for Panel 24 and Panel 26 raking (education level of the reference person, Census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 27 raking.
-Similar to Panel 24 and Panel 26, the Panel 27 final weight for Key, responding persons who were not in scope on December 31, 2022, but were in scope earlier in the year was the nonresponse-adjusted person-level weight without raking.
+Similar to Panel 24 and Panel 26, the Panel 27 final weight for Key, responding persons who were not in scope on December 31, 2022 but were in scope earlier in the year was the nonresponse-adjusted person weight without raking.